Jimgitsit/kuru-dev-test/README.md

 Install and configure application by running following command `php console.php migrate_db`
+This will install the DB schema.

-You can run PHP build-in server by running following command `php -S 0.0.0.0:8000 -t web/`
+If you need to you can run a PHP built-in server by running following command `php -S 0.0.0.0:8000 -t web/`

-The web application is running at http://localhost:8000.
+The web application will be located at http://localhost:8000.

 Now modify `.gitignore` file appropriate for Your development environment.